graphile/worker/website/docs/tasks.md

 ### Environment variables

 - `GRAPHILE_WORKER_PAYLOAD_FORMAT` &mdash; the encoding that Graphile Worker used to pass the payload to the binary.
-Currently this will always be the string `json`, but you should check this before processing the payload in case the format changes.
+Currently this will be the string `json`, but you should check this before processing the payload in case the format changes.
 - `GRAPHILE_WORKER_TASK_IDENTIFIER` &mdash; the identifier for the task this file represents (useful if you want multiple task identifiers to be served by the same binary file, e.g. via symlinks)